It Is (Should Be) All About The HERO6 For GoPro Bulls

 For starters, popular YouTube content creators such as Mr. Ben Brown (over 600,000 subscribers) and Casey Neistat (over 6 million subscribers) have not only used the HERO5 in their videos, but they've also talked about what they like with this model.
 That's not a guarantee the product is a hit with the masses, but it's encouraging that influencers in the video world are supporting the product.

-Initially when the HERO5 launched, there was a fiasco with Amazon (NASDAQ:AMZN) selling the camera, which led GoPro to pull its camera from the online retailer's website.
+Initially, when the HERO5 launched, there was a fiasco with Amazon (NASDAQ:AMZN) selling the camera, which led GoPro to pull its camera from the online retailer's website.
 That's now water under the bridge, and the HERO5 is selling quite nicely on the website.

 In the action camera space of the Amazon website, GoPro holds eight of the top ten spots.
 The HERO5 unsurprisingly holds the top spot, while the HERO5 Session is in the fifth slot.
 If we zoom out a little to Camera & Photo popularity, the HERO5 holds the 12th spot.
 (Keep in mind that both cameras and camera accessories fall in this category, with most of the items selling ahead of the HERO5 being accessories.)

-But most surprising to me, if we zoom all the way out to the entire Electronic section of Amazon, the GoPro HERO5 holds the 42nd spot -- very high considering the thousands upon thousands of products offered on the site.
+But most surprising to me, if we zoom all the way out to the entire Electronic section of Amazon, the GoPro HERO5 holds the 42nd spot - very high considering the thousands upon thousands of products offered on the site.
 That doesn't give us concrete sales numbers, but I think we can safely say sales are strong.

-With the 42nd spot on Amazon, the HERO5 is currenlty one spot higher than the Samsung Gear VR.
-Recently at the Consumer Electronic Show in Las Vegas, Samsung announced it has now sold 5 million of this virtual reality headset.
-Now, that doesn't mean the HERO5 has already sold more than 5 million units -- that's not how the rankings work.
-It just means that right now the HERO5 is outselling the Gear VR.
+With the 42nd spot on Amazon, the HERO5 is currently one spot higher than the Samsung (OTC:SSNLF) Gear VR.
+Recently, at the Consumer Electronics Show in Las Vegas, Samsung announced it has now sold 5 million of this virtual reality headset.
+Now, that doesn't mean the HERO5 has already sold more than 5 million units - that's not how the rankings work.

+It just means that right now, the HERO5 is outselling the Gear VR.
 Of course, that's somewhat to be expected, since the Gear VR has been out for just over a year now, while the HERO5 is new.
 These Amazon sales rankings are just another positive indicator of several we could choose from to make this point.

 Based on its seemingly steady popularity, it's my opinion that the HERO5 can outperform GoPro's all-time bestselling product, the HERO4.
 Remember that sales have slumped over the past year because the company failed to release any new products.
 But going back to the first four quarters following the HERO4 release, the company broke sales records by shipping right around seven million cameras.